bluescan/tacent/README.md

 cubemap.Save(writer);
 ```

 The image module uses a few third party libraries, all with non-restrictive licences.
 CxImage (zlib licence) is used to load some formats like png.
 Gif and ico loading originated from elsewhere as well.
-Tga and dds are native. nVidia's Texture Tools 2 (MIT licence) is used for block texture compression.
-Since I wanted the downloadable source to just work, both of these libraries are included in the repo and have been been upgraded to vs2019.
+Tga and dds are native.
+Since I wanted the downloadable source to just work, these libraries are included in the repo and have been been upgraded to C++17.
 The Tacent UnitTests solution will build all dependent libraries.

 Regarding the command line parsing code, a powerful feature is separation of concerns.
 In a typical system the knowledge of all the different command line parameters and options is needed in a single place, often in main() where argc and argv are passed in.
 These values need to somehow be passed all over the place in a large system.
 With tCommand you specify which options and parameters you care about only in the cpp file you are working in.
-A command line takes the form:
+A command line in Tacent takes the form:

 ```
 program.exe [arg1 arg2 arg3 ...]